-- 1. Replacement of undersized water mains and installation of new water mains and fire hydrants as needed.
-Additional funds are budgeted for its continuation. - 2.
-A brush chipping program is offered free of charge twice a year to all residents living in the District. - 3.
-Additional staffing (firefighters) during summer fire season. - 4.
-A garden debris drop-off program is funded by the District and operated by the garbage company.
-This allows residents to drop-off garden debris and other combustible plant materials once a month at a central drop-off area free of charge. - 5.
-Funding of a fuel reduction/fire break program at the Byrne Preserve through the use of goats. - 6.
-The annual mailing of fire prevention and emergency preparedness information to all District residents. - 7.
-An emergency preparedness coordinator at a half time position. - 8.
-Removal of dead pine trees. - 9.
-Eucalyptus Tree Pruning Program to reduce fire hazard.
+- 1. Replacement of undersized water mains and installation of new water mains and fire hydrants as needed - 2.
+A brush chipping program is offered free of charge twice a year to all residents living in the District - 3.
+Additional staffing (firefighters) during summer fire season - 4.
+A garden debris drop-off program is funded by the District and operated by the garbage company, which allows residents to drop-off garden debris and other combustible plant materials once a month at a central drop-off area free of charge - 5.
+Funding of a fuel reduction/fire break program at the Byrne Preserve through the use of goats - 6.
+The annual mailing of fire prevention and emergency preparedness information to all District residents - 7.
+An emergency preparedness coordinator at a half time position - 8.
+Removal of dead pine trees - 9.
+Tree Pruning Program to reduce fire hazard - 10.
+The seismic upgrading of water tanks - 11.
+Removal of Eucalyptus trees

-NOTE 1.
-GENERAL INFORMATION - Continued
+NOTE 1 - GENERAL INFORMATION (Continued)